BESSER-PEARL/BESSER/docs/source/generators/flutter.rst

 To start using the Flutter Code Generator, follow these steps:

-1. Create your :doc:`structural model <../buml_language/model_types/structural>` and :doc:`GUI model <../buml_language/model_types/gui>` according to the B-UML metamodel.
+1. Prepare your BUML model and GUI model according to the BUML metamodel of BESSER.
+Refer to the BESSER documentation for guidance on creating these models (:doc:`../buml_language/model_types`).
-2. Run the code generator, providing your structural model and GUI model as input.
+2. Run the code generator, providing your BUML model and GUI model as input.
 The generator will analyze the models and generate the required code files for your Flutter application.
-3. To generate the complete Flutter code for a B-UML model and a GUI model, follow the steps below.
+3. To generate the complete Flutter code for a B-UML model and a GUI model, simply follow this step:

 .. code-block:: python

-    from besser.generators.gui import FlutterSQLHelperGenerator, FlutterMainDartGenerator, FlutterPubspecGenerator
+    from besser.generators.flutter import FlutterGenerator

-    code_gen = FlutterSQLHelperGenerator(model = library_model, dataSourceClass=list[Class])
+    code_gen = FlutterGenerator(model=library_model, dataSourceClass=list[Class], application=MyApp, mainPage=MyHomeScreen, module=MyModule)
     code_gen.generate()

-    code_gen = FlutterMainDartGenerator(model=library_model, application=MyApp, mainPage=MyHomeScreen, module=MyModule)
-    code_gen.generate()

-    code_gen = FlutterPubspecGenerator(application=MyApp)
-    code_gen.generate()

-The code generator will produce several files, which will be located in the ``<<current_directory>>/output`` directory.
+The code generator will produce several files, which will be located in the <<current_directory>>/output directory.
 These files include:

    + ``main.dart``: This file serves as the entry point for your Flutter application, providing the initial configuration and structure.
 It includes the necessary dependencies and imports to utilize Flutter's UI components and other functionalities.
 With main.dart, you can easily customize the starting point of your app, define its visual style, and import essential packages for building a robust and engaging user interface.
    + ``sql_helper.dart``: This file contains helpful functions for managing a SQLite database within your Flutter application.
 It facilitates operations such as table creation, data retrieval, and data manipulation.
-With ``sql_helper.dart``, you can seamlessly interact with a database in your Flutter app, enabling efficient data storage and retrieval operations.
+With sql_helper.dart, you can seamlessly interact with a database in your Flutter app, enabling efficient data storage and retrieval operations.
    + ``pubspec.yaml``: This file is crucial for dependency management and project configuration in a Flutter application.
 It allows you to control dependencies, versioning, and other important details.
-With ``pubspec.yaml``, you can ensure a smooth development process for your Flutter app by easily managing dependencies and defining project-specific information.
+With pubspec.yaml, you can ensure a smooth development process for your Flutter app by easily managing dependencies and defining project-specific information.

 By incorporating these generated files into your Flutter project, you'll have a solid foundation for building your application, including the necessary configuration, database management capabilities, and dependency management.

-You can follow the provided documentation for :doc:`../examples/gui_example` to understand how to run the generated code.
+You can follow the provided documentation for :doc:`../examples/gui_example` to understand how to utilize the generated code effectively.